sematext/docs/docs/logs/archiving.md

 a service endpoint.
 Cloud object store providers, like *DigitalOcean Spaces* or *IBM Cloud Object Storage* usually refer to it as a `Public Service Endpoint` in bucket configuration.
 For Minio users this would be your Minio public URL.
+Note that this is available in [Sematext Enterprise](https://sematext.com/enterprise), too.

 <img src="../../images/logs/archiving/non-aws-s3.png" style="height:477px;width:490px;">